 Try a Mini-Proposal

-Use an online template to help you nail the project quickly.
+You can use an online template to help you nail the project quickly.
 With the assistance of proper templates, you can produce a mini proposal to prove to the client that you and your rates are the right fit for the job.

-If you can't break through to them, consider cutting your losses and heading on to the next job.
+If you still can't break through to them, consider cutting your losses and heading on to the next job.